FRRouting/frr/doc/user/bgp.rst

    This command shows the hostname of the next-hop in certain BGP commands outputs.
 It's easier to troubleshoot if you have a number of BGP peers and a number of routes to check.

+.. clicmd:: bgp default dynamic-capability

+   This command enables dynamic capability advertisement by default for all the neighbors.

+   For ``datacenter`` profile, this is enabled by default.

 .. clicmd:: bgp default software-version-capability